tedneward/NewardAssociatesWebsite/content/articles.md

 * Quite possibly my most famous piece, "The Vietnam of Computer Science", available on <a href="http://blogs.tedneward.com/2006/06/26/The+Vietnam+Of+Computer+Science.aspx">my blog</a>.
 * The Vietnam of Computer Science generated some interest from the OODBMS community, and they asked me to write a followup, <a href="http://odbms.org/download/031.02%20Neward%20Avoiding%20the%20Quagmire%20May%202007.PDF">"Avoiding the Quagmire"</a> (ODBMS.org).
 * *Comparing LINQ and its Contemporaries* (Microsoft)
-* I wrote a half-dozen articles for the MSDN website, as part of a series we called "Pragmatic Architecture":
+* I wrote a half-dozen feature-sized articles for the MSDN website, as part of a series we called "Pragmatic Architecture":
     * *Layering*
     * *Security*
     * *User Interface*